The Similan Islands are renowned for those looking at diving from Khao Lak, offering some of the best in Thailand.

-You may see batfish, trevally, and barracuda can often be seen on the perimeter of the boulders and if you look closely in the cracks and in the rubble you may find smashing peacock mantis shrimp, porcelain crab, moray eel and cleaner shrimp.
+You may see batfish, trevally, and barracuda on the perimeter of the boulders.
+Also, if you look closely in the cracks and in the rubble you may find smashing peacock mantis shrimp, porcelain crab, moray eel and cleaner shrimp.

 Beacon Point / Beacon Reef

 Further north, a nice coral reef continues for several kilometers along the eastern part of the island.
 Depending on where your guide takes you, your dive can be along boulders or reef or a mixture of both.

 The corals are home to lots of fish, such as angel fish, butterfly fish, fairy, basslets and puffer fish.
 Porcupine fish, trigger fish and moray eels are also abundant here.
 Large schools of pelagic fish are common.
 Bluefin trevally, snapper, fusilier, goat fish and long-nosed emperor fish can be seen here.

 Dive in on the east of Similan Island No. 9 and check out the healthy and beautiful hard corals and amazing fish life.
 Watch banner fish, damsels, groupers and hunting trevallies diving into clouds of tiny bait fish.
 The reef drops to 25m, making this a great multilevel dive.

-For the keen eye, camouflage experts like octopus and ghost pipefish are regularly sighted here.
-An occasional comet fish can be seen in the rock crevices.
+For the keen eye, there are regular sightings of camouflage experts like octopus and ghost pipefish.
+You may also see an occasional comet fish in the rock crevices.
 Generally, large swarms of inquisitive bat fish and yellowtail barracuda hang about on the northern side of the site.

 The islands of Koh Tachai and Koh Bon were added later to the Similans National Park to protect their fabulous marine residents.
 The main attractions of Koh Tachai are its pinnacle dive sites and gorgeous relaxed reef diving.
 There is also a good chance to encounter bigger species in this area such as manta rays and the majestic whale sharks, especially during the period of late January till April.
 Frequent visitors include turtles, barracudas, pipe fish, and nudibranchs.

-Otherwise, you are likely to see Napoleon wrasse, sweetlips, octopus, blue fin trevally, giant moray eels, great barracudas, turtles, fire dart goby, popcorn shrimp, spiny lobster and nudibranchs of many types.
+Otherwise, you are likely to see Napoleon wrasse, sweetlips, octopus, blue fin trevally, giant moray eels, great barracudas, turtles.
+Also, fire dart goby, popcorn shrimp, spiny lobster and nudibranchs of many types.
 Occasionally, you may spot whitetip reef sharks or leopard sharks.
 The dive sites vary from wall diving to gently sloping reefs and from submerged boulders to coral gardens.

 During the Similans’ season, from mid May to mid October, day diving trips as well as longer overnight liveaboard trips depart from Khao Lak or from Phuket.
 Khao Lak is the nearest, and most convenient spot to reach the Similan Islands.

 When you arrive at Phuket Airport, a taxi ride to Khao Lak takes approximately 1.5 hours.
 Several buses run daily between Phuket Town and Khao Lak, which is about a 2 hour ride.
 Some dive operators include free shared transport from Phuket to Khao Lak so do enquire when you book your dive holiday.

-Thailand is not short of amazing panoramic view points.
-Easily one of the best ones in the country is Samet Nangshe, which is not far from Khao Sok National Park and more or less on the way to Phuket.
-From the mountain tops, you can overlook Phang Nga Bay with its incredible limestone islands.
-Words will not do it justice, it is a sight to behold.
 It is definitely worth staying overnight in one of the tents or small bungalows so you can see the breathtaking sunrise over the bay at the crack of dawn.
 Do not expect any luxurious accommodation here though, it is all very basic.
-Until now, Samet Nangshe is a little hidden gem.
-Do go and experience it before it gets crowded.